Rhea Tregebov: Background

-Born in Saskatoon, Saskatchewan and raised in Winnipeg, Manitoba, Tregebov attended the University of Manitoba, Cornell and Boston universities.
-For many years she lived in Toronto, working as a freelance writer, editor, and Creative Writing Instructor.
+Born in Saskatoon, Saskatchewan and raised in Winnipeg, Manitoba, Tregebov attended the University of Manitoba, Cornell, and Boston universities.
+She lived in Toronto, working as a freelance writer, editor, and Creative Writing Instructor.
 She taught Continuing Education for Ryerson University and was on faculty at the Banff Centre for the Arts.
-In January 2005 she has hired by the Creative Writing Program at the University of British Columbia, where she was promoted to Associate Professor in 2012.
+In January 2005 she has hired by the Creative Writing Program at the University of British Columbia, where she was promoted to associate professor in 2012.
 At UBC she specialized in poetry, writing for children, and translation.
 In June 2017, she retired from UBC; she currently is an Associate Professor Emerita.